filamerce/filament-translatable/README.md

 ### Setting flag width

-You can set flag width using:
+You can set the flag width using:

 ```php
 FilamentTranslatablePlugin::make()